gabrielpielka/powerbi-portfolio/README.md

 ## Project Overview
 This portfolio project is based on a real-world business intelligence solution developed for a workforce management and staffing organization.
-The entire solution was designed and implemented end-to-end by me, covering data collection, transformation, data modeling, DAX measure development, visual design, and Power Apps integration.
+The entire solution was designed and implemented end-to-end by me, covering data collection, data transformation, data modeling, DAX measure development, visual design, and Power Apps integration.

 All company names, personal data, logos, and other sensitive information have been fully anonymized, replaced, or removed.